ioam/svn-history/README.txt

 is very little documentation available, but the documentation for each file can be accessed by loading topographica/docs/index.html into your web browser.

+If you are a Topographica developer, please read and follow the information in the CONVENTIONS file.
+This will help keep everyones' changes compatible.